daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 Python 3.7.6
 ```

 If instead you see `Python 2.7.X` you installed the wrong version.
-Follow [these instructions](https://docs.anaconda.com/anaconda/install/uninstall) to delete this installation and try the installation again, selecting **Python 3.7**.
+Uninstall the Miniconda you just installed (which usually lives in the `/opt` directory), and try the installation again, selecting **Python 3.7**.

+## Jupyter lab

 To see if Jupyter was successfully installed in the Anaconda Python distribution, **quit and restart Terminal** and type the following: